gatsbyjs/gatsby/docs/docs/glossary.md

 ### CLI

-Command Line Interface: An application that runs on your computer and is run through the [command line](#command-line) and interacted with your keyboard.
+Command Line Interface: An application that runs on your computer through the [command line](#command-line) and interacted with your keyboard.

 Gatsby has two command line interfaces.
 One, `gatsby`, for day-to-day development with Gatsby and another, `gatsby-dev`, for those who contribute to the Gatsby project.